kubernetes-sigs/cloud-provider-equinix-metal/README.md

-# packet-ccm
+# Kubernetes Cloud Controller Manager for Packet
-Cloud Controller Manager (CCM) for Packet
+packet-ccm is the Kubernetes cloud controller manager implementation for Packet.

 ## Deploy
 Read how to deploy the Packet CCM [here](deploy/releases/)!